 Are their brains also stunted is a legitimate question?
 This is not a new problem after all.

-And because these extracted nutrients also give food its taste, either chemical flavouring or large amounts of sugar and salt must be added.
+And because these extracted nutrients also give food its taste large amounts of sugar and salt must be added; or artificial chemical flavouring.

 Has anyone ever met a agriculturist who will feed his cattle refined maizemeal?
-A chicken man who supplies his birds with polished rice?
-A pig farmer who would include cake flour in their troughs?
+Do you know a chicken man who supplies his birds with polished rice?
+Is there even one pig farmer who would put cake flour in their troughs?
 The discovery of the first vitamin arose from an observant doctor who noted that animals were dying of stunting from “foods” like those[1].

 It’s time to ask why we are feeding these pseudo foods that have been hollowed out to our children.
 Until society is willing to discuss this, all is lost; the refiners of wheat, maize and rice will continue to gobble up both Little Red Riding Hood and her grandmother; and the Three Pigs.
 We will continue to make sweet treats freely available to our kids.